Your compulsory repayment rate increases as your income increases – the more you earn, the higher your repayment.

 You can also choose to make voluntary repayments at any time to reduce the balance of your debt.
 You may still have to make a compulsory repayment or pay an overseas levy if, after making your voluntary repayment:

 your repayment income is above the minimum repayment threshold.

-The additional amounts withheld from your pay to cover our anticipated HELP debt won't come off your loan account until you've lodged your return and we've calculated your compulsory repayment which is based on your repayment income.
+The amounts your employer withholds from your pay won't come off your loan until you've lodged your income tax return and we've calculated your repayment amount.

 Once your income tax return is lodged and your compulsory repayment is calculated and paid onto our account, you will see it come off your loan as an annual lump sum rather than weekly or fortnightly payments.